UWC2-PYTHON/ProgrammingInPython/source/modules/Unicode.rst

 * "higher" code points may use more than one byte: up to 4 for one character

-* ASCII compatible means in may work with default encoding in tests -- but then blow up with real data...
+* ASCII compatible means it may work with default encoding in tests -- but then blow up with real data

 UTF-16
 ------

-Kind of like UTF-8, except it uses at least 16bits (2 bytes) for each character: NOT ASCII compatible.
+Kind of like UTF-8, except it uses at least 16 bits (2 bytes) for each character: NOT ASCII compatible.

 But it still needs more than two bytes for some code points, so you still can't simply process it as two bytes per character.

 In C/C++, it is held in a "wide char" or "wide string".

 MS Windows uses UTF-16, as does (I think) Java.

 UTF-16 criticism
 -----------------